Idris7umed/halapos-docs/src/pages/installation/index.md

 description: SmartPOS installation guide.
 ---

-SmartPOS comes with installer that make it super easy to install the software
+SmartPOS comes with installer that make it easy to install the software